OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 It is also possible to simply create an AVD and use this for testing.

--- TODO [Develop section Using an Emulator : what can be done with it, difference with using a real Android mobile, availability, how to start and configure one] --

 ##### Setting Up a Web Proxy on Virtual Device

-To set up a HTTP proxy on the emulator, follow the following procedure (this works on the Android emulator shipping with Android Studio 2.x).
+To set up a HTTP proxy on the emulator follow the following procedure, which works on the Android emulator shipping with Android Studio 2.x:

 1. Set up your proxy to listen on localhost.
 Reverse-forward the proxy port from the emulator to the host, e.g.: